MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/incidents-problems.md

 ## Combine Service Manager incidents into parent-child groups

-Incidents in System Center - Service Manager are usually short\-lived while help desk analysts investigate and then restore operations.
-Often, incidents are related and it is useful to group incidents together.
+Incidents in System Center - Service Manager are short-lived while help desk analysts investigate and then restore operations.
+Often, incidents are related and it's useful to group incidents together.
 You can create a parent incident to group other existing incidents together, which can help provide visibility into them and their relationship to one another.

 A Service Manager administrator can define automatic incident resolution settings so that when a parent incident is resolved, all its child incidents resolve automatically, don't resolve automatically, or to let the analyst decide whether to resolve or not.
 Similarly, an administrator can also define automatic incident reactivation settings so that when a parent incident is reactivated, all its child incidents reactivate automatically, don't reactivate automatically, or to let the analyst decide whether to reactivate the child incidents.
 Both processes can help you verify that all child incidents are resolved or activated together as a group.